Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mmaqnomYjFQ.md

 ### Transcript

-> my baby community manager no baby i mean he's like as good or like as i am as no like i don't have to teach him he's like maybe better i've been watching him do it yeah
+> my baby community manager no baby I mean he's like as good or like as I am as no like I don't have to teach him he's like maybe better I've been watching him do it yeah